 Winner and Audience Choice @ MIT Challenge (MEMSI)

 In 2018, granny took a fall in the bathroom of her 1 bedroom flat, where she lived alone.
-My aunt, her caregiver who typically visits every 2 days, discovered her unconscious on the floor.
+Aunty Wong, her caregiver who typically visits every 2 days, discovered her unconscious on the floor.
 Granny had been unable to call for help, and by the time she was brought to the hospital, it was too late.

 This story is not a unique one.
 In fact, statistics show that bathroom slips and falls are top causes of injuries for the elderly.